FDG25/Web-Applications-1-Project/README.md

 ## Screenshot

 * Error messages are showed up when hovering over the alert icon.
+(The border is not part of the website but it has been added to the screenshot only).

 ![Screenshot](../main/screenshot.jpg)
  <br/>